Raise your hand if you’ve ever sat down to make your guest list …and then immediately stood back up and walked away

 And then suddenly you're wondering who’s supposed to be there, who’s expecting to be there, and how to not start a family war over it.

-But that doesn’t you have let it get the best of you.
+But you don't have to let it get the best of you

 Step 1: Start with the kind of day you want